ember-cli/eslint-plugin-ember/docs/rules/no-replace-test-comments.md

 It aims to do this by complaining at them early about a default test file.

+This rule only fires for test files (ending in '-test.js' or '-test.ts')

 This will especially push TDD (test-driven development) on repos with githooks that enforce lint early.

 ## Examples